 - Mazars reviewed a bank’s credit governance framework for the PRA.

 Assisting both our clients and regulators have helped us to build a relevant, tried-and-tested approach to set up an efficient risk assessment and management system.
+Find out more about our Risk Management services.

 As a consequence, we can help you to be compliant with: